 - The standard of living established during the course of the marriage;

-- The physical and mental health of each party;
+- The physical and mental health of each spouse;

-- Each party’s ability to seek employment and income;
+- Each spouse’s ability to seek employment and income;

-- The skills, education, and earning capacity of each party;
+- The skills, education, and earning capacity of each spouse;

-- The extent to which one party has contributed to the education or career position of the other;
+- The extent to which one spouse may have contributed to the education or career position of the other;

 - The tax consequences of a spousal maintenance award; and